-The greatest player in the history of the National Hockey League had his fair share of memories on this date throughout his career.
+The greatest player in the history of the NHL had his fair share of memories on this date throughout his career.
 Also, on Oct.
-9, we’ve seen new franchisees hit the ice for the first time, new players leave their mark on the game, and plenty of personal milestones by some of the all-time greats.
+9, we’ve seen new franchises hit the ice for the first time, new players leave their mark on the game, and plenty of personal milestones by some of the all-time greats.
 So, let’s begin our daily trip back in time to revisit all the great memories from this date.

 Gretzky’s Trifecta of Memories

 There are very few dates on the calendar where you can’t find something memorable done by Wayne Gretzky.
 Oct.
 9 was very kind to him over the years, starting way back in 1982 when he scored two goals and had an assist in the Edmonton Oilers’ 6-3 win over the Vancouver Canucks.
 The two goals gave him 200 in just 242 games, making him the fastest player to hit this milestone.

 Fast forward to Oct.
 9, 1993, and Gretzky is now a member of the Los Angeles Kings.
 On this night, he scored two goals and picked up four assists in a 10-3 beating of the Detroit Red Wings.
 Tomas Sandstrom had helpers on each of Gretzky’s goals on his way to setting a new franchise record with six assists.
 Defenseman Dominic Lavoie scored the only hat trick of his career, with Gretzky assisting on two of the three goals.